 It seems like everyone these days has a WordPress website.
 And why not?
 WordPress is very popular as a blogging platform, but it's also popular with web designers due to its relative simplicity in throwing together some elements to produce a fairly attractive website.
 But is WordPress always the best option available for building a website?
 Absolutely not, and for many good reasons!

-Before we get into the disadvantages of using WordPress, let's looks at some of the advantages:
+Before I get into the disadvantages of using WordPress, let's looks at some of the advantages:

 WordPress is relatively easy to use.
 Many web designers can put together a WordPress website more quickly than they would a static website.
 It's the platform of choice for web "designers" who don't know how to code a website; simply drag and drop elements onto a pre-existing template and you're done!
 WordPress is also flexible and customizable.
 Thousands of WordPress templates, widgets, and apps exist that can add cool features to your website, such as the capability for comments, calendars, reviews, etc. And many of these templates and plugins are free.
 And WordPress has tons of support, so if you have a question or need help, there's a very good chance you'll find your answer by doing a quick online search.